Perlence/porcupy/docs/quickstart.rst

    porcupy -i handicap_spawn.py -a ArenaDM2.egm

-Check if scenario works properly by loading the map in Yozhiks in Quake II and proceed to :doc:`language`.
+Check if scenario works properly by loading the map in Yozhiks in Quake II and proceed to :doc:`reference`.